-Durenda has her own podcast found on iTunes, Spotify or Overcast OR listen from this website:
+Durenda has her own podcast found on iTunes, Spotify, Apple or Overcast OR listen from her website:

 She is available to speak to your group via Skype as well